kubernetes-sigs/krew/site/content/docs/user-guide/setup/updates.md

 Krew will occasionally check if a new version is available to remind you to upgrade to a newer version.

-This is done by calling GitHub API, and we do not collect any data from your machine during this process.
+This is done by calling the GitHub API, and we do not collect any data from your machine during this process.

 If you want to disable the update checks, set, the `KREW_NO_UPGRADE_CHECK`